FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 4. ln

-Similar to the Linux ln command, you can create a link to a contract resource and initiate a call to the actual contract by calling the link directly.。
+Similar to the Linux ln command, you can create a link to a contract resource and initiate a call to the actual contract by calling the link directly。

 Similar to version 2.0 of the CNS service, relying on the BFS multi-level directory, you can establish a mapping relationship between contract name and contract address, contract version number。

-For example, if the contract name is Hello and the contract version number is latest, you can create a soft connection of '/ apps / Hello / latest' in the '/ apps' directory.。Similarly, users can create multiple versions under '/ apps / Hello', for example: '/ apps / Hello / newOne', '/ apps / Hello / layerTwo', etc.。
+For example, if the contract name is Hello and the contract version number is latest, you can create a soft connection of '/ apps / Hello / latest' in the '/ apps' directory。Similarly, users can create multiple versions under '/ apps / Hello', for example: '/ apps / Hello / newOne', '/ apps / Hello / layerTwo', etc。

 ```bash
 # Create a contract soft link with the contract name Hello and the contract version latest